bitnami/containers/bitnami/proxysql/README.md

-# Bitnami Secure Image for Cortex
+# Bitnami Secure Image for ProxySQL

-## What is Cortex?
+## What is ProxySQL?

-> Cortex is a horizontally scalable, highly available, multi-tenant, long-term storage solution for Prometheus and OpenTelemetry Metrics.
+> ProxySQL is a high-performance, protocol-aware proxy for MySQL and PostgreSQL with advanced routing, caching, and query rewrite capabilities.

 This container image is only available under the [Bitnami Secure Images initiative](https://news.broadcom.com/app-dev/broadcom-introduces-bitnami-secure-images-for-production-ready-containerized-applications).